John Tateishi

 John Tateishi (born 1939) is the former redress director of the Japanese American Citizens League and was a key figure in the campaign for reparations for the Internment of Japanese Americans.
+He wrote Redress: the Inside Story of the Successful Campaign for Japanese American Reparations.

 Life

-Tateishi was born in Los Angeles, California, in 1939.
-Tateishi was two at the time of the Pearl Harbor attack, and with his family was forced to move to the Manzanar center for the duration of the war as part of the enforcement of Executive Order 9066.
-Tateishi was key to the 1978 launch of the campaign.
+Tateishi was born on August 21, 1939 in Lawndale in Los Angeles, California.
+Tateishi was two at the time of the Pearl Harbor attack, and the federal government forced his family to move to the Manzanar detention center for the duration of the war as part of the enforcement of Executive Order 9066.
+Tateishi was pivotal in the redress campaign that began in 1978.